lf-lang/rfcs/rfcs/0011-reusable-reactors-folder.md

 Therefore, establishing a clear and structured project layout is crucial, especially when aiming to share the project with colleagues or the community.
 The latest features of the [Lingo Package Manager](https://github.com/lf-lang/lingo) enable developers to incorporate other LF projects into their own.
 This enhancement significantly improves the developer experience by facilitating the use of pre-existing reactors, thereby fostering a more collaborative development environment.
 By leveraging Lingo, developers can seamlessly integrate and expand upon existing work, which reduces redundancy and accelerates development.

-Moreover, the latest developments in the [VS Code Extension](https://github.com/lf-lang/vscode-lingua-franca) include the introduction of a [Lingua Franca Package Explorer](https://github.com/lf-lang/lingo/wiki/Lingua-Franca-%E2%80%90-VS-Code-Extension).
+Moreover, the latest developments in the [VS Code Extension](https://github.com/lf-lang/vscode-lingua-franca) include the introduction of a [Lingua Franca Package Explorer](https://github.com/lf-lang/vscode-lingua-franca/blob/extending/LF_PACKAGE_EXPLORER.md).
 This tool allows users to easily search for and import pre-existing reactors into their current projects.
 These libraries can originate from two sources: those crafted by the programmer within their local workspace (Local Libraries) and those downloaded using the Lingo Package Manager (Lingo Libraries).
 This feature significantly enhances productivity and encourages the use of well-tested, modular code components.
 However, to effectively manage and list these libraries of reactors, it's essential to establish a designated access point within the project structure.
 This is typically achieved through a centralized directory, ensuring developers can seamlessly access and manage these libraries.
 This structured approach prevents the non-systematic scattering of libraries throughout the project, promoting organization and ease of maintenance.

 Maintaining a fixed structure is crucial because it allows developers to quickly identify where specific components, configurations, and resources are located, which in turn reduces the time spent searching for files and fosters efficient collaboration among team members.
 Therefore, to achieve these objective, this RFC proposes implementing a clear and standardized project structure for developers to follow.
 This standardized approach ensures projects are consistently organized, making them easier to comprehend, maintain, and share.
 Moreover, this structure facilitates the integration of external libraries and tools, thereby fostering a more collaborative development environment.

 # Proposed Implementation
 [proposed-implementation]: #proposed-implementation

+### New project Structure
 The current structure of a LF project is organized as follows:

 ```shell